- SWING Tutorial

 A ImageIcon control is an implementation of the Icon interface that paints Icons from Images

-A Scrollbar control represents a scroll bar component in order to enable user to select from range of values.
+A Scrollbar control represents a scroll bar component in order to enable the user to select from range of values.

 JOptionPane provides set of standard dialog boxes that prompt users for a value or informs them of something.